American (RuPaul's Drag Race): Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'B+' and said it "[spotlights] why each of these queens has made it this far".
+Writing for Vulture, Matt Rogers and Bowen Yang rated the episode four out of five stars.
 The version of "American" featuring the four contestants debuted at number 12 on Billboard‘s Dance/Electronic Song Sales charts.
 According to Nielsen Music, the track sold 2,000 downloads in the week ending June 21, 2018.